filecash/filecash-docs/docs/mine/README.md

 ---
-title: Filecoin Mining
+title: Filecash Mining
-description: Miners in the Filecoin network are in charge of storing, providing content and issuing new blocks.
+description: Miners in the Filecash network are in charge of storing, providing content and issuing new blocks.
 breadcrumb: Mine
 ---

 # Mine

-Welcome to the Filecoin documentation for **Miners**.
+Welcome to the Filecash documentation for **Miners**.

 {{ $frontmatter.description }} Content in this section will help you to: